liferay/liferay-docs/discover/deployment/articles-dxp/08-lcs/03-using-lcs/02-managing-lcs-users.markdown

 # Managing LCS Users in Your Project [](id=managing-lcs-users-in-your-project)

 The Users section of LCS is where you manage the LCS users that are part of your project.
-It's here that you can grant or revoke LCS roles.
+It's here that you can grant or revoke LCS Roles.
 To manage users, first click the *Users* tab just below the Dashboard tab on the upper-left of your screen.